IDP Foundation Takes on ADIS 2018

 Mark Correnti had an optimistic view, saying that currently there are more entrepreneurs in Africa than anywhere else in the world.
 However, when asked what needs to be done to address the barriers to impact investing in Africa he said, “Social entrepreneurship must strive to be more compelling to bring in more investors.”

 Yasmin Kumi described the emerging trends, including how many more enterprises are focusing on education and health, with less working on agriculture.
 She also shared some advice with budding social entrepreneurs: “Flexibility is crucial.”

 Duncan Goldie-Scot focused on the impact of connectivity, and the opportunities that will come when using connectivity to create more social enterprises.
 His advice to growing social entrepreneurs was to have a broad team with a variety of skill sets, including soft skills such as communication skills and creative thinking.

 Pardon Makumbe provided valuable insight from a funder’s perspective.
 He discussed his experience with impact investing as the Co-Founder of CRE Ventures, a leading early stage investor in tech companies in Africa.

-It was great to have to opportunity to learn from leaders in the field that bring a variety of opinions, ideas and perspectives and to expand our knowledge base about what’s happening with impact investing in Africa.
-We’re thrilled to take what we learned from this panel and the rest of the ADIS events and incorporate the valuable insight into our foundation strategy.
-It was a delight to be participants and sponsors at this influential event and we look forward to future involvement and collaboration!
+It was great to have the opportunity to learn from leaders in the field that bring a variety of opinions, ideas and perspectives, and to expand our knowledge base about what’s happening with impact investing in Africa.
+We’re thrilled to take what we learned from this panel and the rest of the ADIS events, and incorporate the valuable insight into our Foundation strategy.
+It was a delight to be participants and sponsors at this influential event, and we look forward to future involvement and collaboration!